 - Espresso powder.
 While this ingredient is optional, adding espresso to any chocolate cake amps up the flavor in a big way.

 - Oil.
-I prefer to use oil over butter for cakes as it yields an incredibly moist cake.
+I prefer using oil over butter in cakes because it yields a moister cake.
 Use vegetable oil, avocado oil, or any neutral-flavored oil.

 See the recipe card for full information on ingredients and quantities.